 The taxpayer will be notified by mail whether the waiver application is approved or denied.
 If the waiver application is approved, it is valid for five years after the first tax filing due date after it is approved.
-A waiver will not be granted to a partnership if that partnership is required to file its federal return electronically.

 Avoid Common Mistakes